 The SBE adopted the CA ELD Standards in November 2012.

-Printed publications of the CA ELD Standards can be purchased at CDE Press Educational Resources Catalog.
+Printed publications of the CA ELD Standards can be purchased through CDE Press.

 California English Language Development Standards Implementation Plan

 Letter presenting the CA ELD Standards Implementation Plan to the Governor